Let me paint the scene for you…

 Slippery elm is a mucilaginous herb meaning that when it’s exposed to water things get mucousy.
 Yeah, I know… not a pretty sounding word but mucousy (slippery) is just what you want when it comes to tangles.
 This mucous gives the slippery elm liquid the “slip” that you need to help brush through tangles.
 What’s more, slippery elm is fully of great nutrients for your hair such as procyanidins which help strengthen hair and heal damage.

 Great “slip,” hair boosting nutrients… It was only natural that I use slippery elm in an herbal hair detangler!

 This stuff works great!
 Now I won’t say this herbal hair detangler is a miracle worker.
-We still hit a few snags here and there, but overall using this herbal hair detangler has made hair brushing a much more pleasant event in our home.You can grab certified organic slippery elm bark from Scratch Mommy Founder Jess over at her online shop, Pronounce Skincare & Apothecary.
+We still hit a few snags here and there, but overall using this herbal hair detangler has made hair brushing a much more pleasant event in our home.You can grab certified organic slippery elm bark from Scratch Mommy Founder Jess over at her online shop, Pronounce Skincare & Herbal Boutique.
 Tell her I sent you! 😉

 - In a small pot, bring water to a boil.

 - Reduce to a simmer and add the slippery elm bark.

 - Simmer for 15 minutes.
 Liquid will reduce by about half.

 - Allow to cool and then strain.
 I recommend using cloth (like a bit of muslin or cheesecloth) to strain because it is hard to press the mucilage through a mesh strainer as I discovered.

 - Once strained, transfer your liquid to a spray bottle.